DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/10-12 2D Artist Meeting Notes.md

 Keyboard and gamepad button prompts should be made in the same style as the rest of the UI.

-> Here: I show off th
+> Here: I show off the new interact button UI.

+## Marketing Materials will be a Thing

+## Hidetomo